DSC-Capstone/2024-25/syllabus.md

 Lectures are focused on methodological skills that can apply to all domains.
 In lectures, we will cover best practices with software engineering for data science and project management (see the [course homepage](../) for a full listing in Quarter 1).

 Based on feedback from prior iterations of the capstone, we've decided to deliver methodology lectures as **lecture notes** that you read outside of class and discuss with course staff during synchronous sessions.
 Specifically:
 - Each Tuesday, we will post a "lesson" on the [course homepage](../).
-A lesson will contain all of the methodology content you need to learn for the week. **Read each lesson on your own.** (We will make an announcement on Ed when we release new lessons).
+A lesson will contain all of the methodology content you need to learn for the week. **Read each lesson on your own.** (We will make an announcement when we release new lessons).
 - Many methodology lessons will have an accompanying "methodology assignment", due the following Monday.
 See the [Assignments](#assignments-and-grades) section for more details.
-- Suraj and the methodology TAs will hold office hours throughout the week to answer any questions with methodology content (or even your domain work, for that matter).
+- The methodology TAs will hold office hours throughout the week to answer any questions with methodology content (or even your domain work, for that matter).

-Note that on **Monday, October 2nd, we will hold a "traditional" introductory lecture during the scheduled lecture slots, and you should plan to attend**.
-The first methodology lesson will be released on Tuesday, October 3rd.
+Note that on **Monday, September 30th, we will hold a "traditional" introductory lecture during the scheduled lecture slots, and you should plan to attend**.
+The first methodology lesson will be released on Tuesday, October 1st.

 {: .red }
-**We will not be using the "lab" component of the course that appears on WebReg, nor will we be using the "lecture" component after Monday, October 2nd.**
+**We will not be using the "lab" component of the course that appears on WebReg, nor will we be using the "lecture" component after Monday, Sept 30th.**

 ### Discussion (Domain)